 \section{Abstract}

-{ We prove an extension to the classical continuity theorem in rough paths (Theorem 2.2.2 in \cite{Lyons 1998}).
-We show that two $p$-rough paths are close in all levels of iterated integrals provided the first $\lfl p \rfl$ terms are close in a uniform sense.
-Applications include estimation of the difference of the signatures of two uniformly close paths (\cite{Lyons and Xu}) and convergence rates of Gaussian rough paths (\cite{Riedel and Xu}). }
+{It is well known that for two $p$-rough paths, if their first $\lfl p \rfl$ levels of interated integrals are close in $p$-variation sense, then all levels of their iterated integrals are close.
+In this paper, we prove that a similar result holds for the paths provided the first $\lfl p \rfl$ terms are close in a 'uniform' sense.
+The estimate is explicit, dimension free, and only involves the $p$-variation of two paths and the 'uniform' distance between the first $\lfl p \rfl$ terms.
+Applications include estimation of the difference of the signatures of two uniformly close paths (\cite{Lyons and Xu}), and convergence rates for Gaussian rough paths (\cite{Riedel and Xu}). }